The Mission (1986 film)

-The Mission is a 1986 British historical drama film about the experiences of a Jesuit missionary in 18th-century South America.
-Directed by Roland Joffé and written by Robert Bolt, the film stars Robert De Niro, Jeremy Irons, Ray McAnally, Aidan Quinn, Cherie Lunghi and Liam Neeson.
+The Mission is a 1986 British historical drama film directed by Roland Joffé, from a screenplay by Robert Bolt.
+It stars Robert De Niro and Jeremy Irons, with Ray McAnally, Aidan Quinn, Cherie Lunghi and Liam Neeson in supporting roles.
+It is about the experiences of a Jesuit missionary in 18th-century South America.
+The film is partly based on Paraguayan saint Roque González y de Santa Cruz and the Guaraní War.

 The film premiered in competition at the 39th Cannes Film Festival, winning the Palme d'Or.
 At the 59th Academy Awards, it was nominated for seven awards including Best Picture and Best Director, winning for Best Cinematography.
 The film has also been cited as one of the greatest religious films of all time, appearing in the Vatican film list's "Religion" section and being number one on the Church Timess Top 50 Religious Films list.

 Plot

 In the 1750s, Jesuit priest Father Gabriel enters the eastern Paraguayan jungle to convert the Guaraní to Christianity.
 He sends another priest to make contact with them, but the man is thrown to his death from Iguazu Falls.
 Father Gabriel travels to the falls and plays his oboe.
 One of the Guaraní grabs the oboe from his hands and breaks it in half.
 Father Gabriel does not react, and the remaining Guaraní, captivated by the music, take him to their village.

 Captain Rodrigo Mendoza is a mercenary and slave trader, and a guest of the Spanish governor, Don Cabeza.
 His fiancée Carlotta confesses that she is in love with his brother Felipe.
-After Mendoza catches them sleeping together and kills Felipe in a duel, an act that leaves him riddled with guilt.
+After Mendoza catches them sleeping together, he kills Felipe in a duel—an act that leaves him riddled with guilt.
 Father Gabriel, a friend of the governor's, challenges Mendoza to undergo penance.
 Mendoza is forced to accompany the Jesuits to their mission while dragging his heavy armor and sword behind him.
 The natives recognise their persecutor, but soon forgive a tearful Mendoza.
 Father Gabriel's mission is depicted as a place of sanctuary and education for the Guaraní.
 Moved by the Guaraní's acceptance, Mendoza wishes to help, and Father Gabriel gives him a Bible.
 In time, Mendoza takes vows and becomes a Jesuit.

 With the protection offered under Spanish law, the Jesuit missions have been safe.
 The newly signed Treaty of Madrid reapportions land on which the missions are located, transferring it to the Portuguese.
 The Portuguese have no interest in converting the natives, viewing them as animals fit only for slavery.
 Aware that the Jesuits would likely oppose such efforts, Papal emissary Cardinal Altamirano, a Jesuit, is sent to survey the missions and decide which, if any, should be allowed to remain.